matthme/bug-reproduction-cell-routing/README.md

 - Install webhapp example2 and set app id: 'example2'
 - Open app 'example2' -- you should receive the zome call response "example2".
 Close app

-- Open app 'example1' -- you should receive the zome call response "example2"
+- Open app 'example1' -- you will receive the incorrect zome call response "example2"

 - restart launcher
-- issue persists
+- Open app 'example1' -- you will receive the zome call response "example1"
+- Open app 'example2' -- you will receive the incorrect zome call response "example1"